alvaro-saez/ih_datamadpt1121_project_m3/README.md

 ## **7 - Optimized the hyperparameters of the model chosen**

-To can know the best hyperparameters I have used the GridSearchCV() method:
+To can know the best hyperparameters I have used the GridSearchCV() method, chosen n_estimators= 1024,and max_depth= 16:

 ```
 n_estimators = [int(x) for x in np.linspace(start = 200, stop = 2000, num = 10)]